Grommash9/aiotx/docs/monitoring.rst

 Blockchain monitoring
 ============================

-AioTxBSCClient provides functionality to monitor new blocks and transactions on the BSC blockchain.
+AioTx provides functionality to monitor new blocks and transactions on the blockchain.
 It allows you to register handlers that will be called when new blocks or transactions are detected.

+Now it's working and checked for ETH, BSC, BTC and LTC

 Registering Handlers
 ^^^^^^^^^^^^^^^^^^^^